littlezaide/haggadah/haggadah.md

 All read in unison:

-BORUCH ATTO ADONOI ELOHENU MELECH HO‘OLOM BORE P’RI HAGGOFEN.
+*BORUCH ATTO ADONOI ELOHENU MELECH HO‘OLOM BORE P’RI HAGGOFEN.*

 Praised art Thou, O Lord our God, King of the universe, who hast created the fruit of the vine.

 Drink the second cup of wine.

-p.
-49 p.
-50
 5. ‏מוֹצִיא, מַצָּה‎

 The upper Matzah is broken and distributed.
 All then read in unison:

-BORUCH ATTO ADONOI ELOHENU MELECH HO‘OLOM HAMOTZI LEḤEM MIN HO’ORETZ.
+*BORUCH ATTO ADONOI ELOHENU MELECH HO‘OLOM HAMOTZI LEḤEM MIN HO’ORETZ.*

 Praised art Thou, O Lord our God, King of the universe, who bringest forth bread from the earth.

-BORUCH ATTO ADONOI ELOHENU MELECH HO‘OLOM ASHER KIDD’SHONU B’MITZVOSOV V’TZIVONU AL ACHILAS MATZO.
+*BORUCH ATTO ADONOI ELOHENU MELECH HO‘OLOM ASHER KIDD’SHONU B’MITZVOSOV V’TZIVONU AL ACHILAS MATZO.*

 Praised art Thou, O Lord our God, King of the universe, who hast sanctified us through Thy commandments, and ordained that we should eat unleavened bread.